A Typical TV Affair

-The annoying thing about "A Deadly Affair" is that whilst there are enough clues to make an educated guess as to who the guilty party is whilst also giving you enough line to make you wonder if there is a twist to it, you just don't care.
+The annoying thing about "A Deadly Affair" is that whilst there are enough clues to make an educated guess as to who the guilty party is whilst also giving you enough line to make you wonder if there is a twist to it, you simply don't care.
 And that comes down to the generic nature of the characters as there is nothing about them to draw you in to their lives.
-On top of that some of these characters not only have the sort of dialogue which makes you groan but the actors struggle to deliver it without feeling like they have only just read it.
+On top of that some of these characters not only have the sort of dialogue which makes you groan but the actors struggle to deliver it without coming across like they have only just read it.
 In the end the one performance which comes close to being good comes from Austin Highsmith but then her character is central to "A Deadly Affair" and has the best of the writing.

-What this all boils down to is that "A Deadly Affair" is just another made for TV thriller which goes through the motions but never really manages to do anything new to make it either gripping or memorable.
+What this all boils down to is that "A Deadly Affair" is simply another made for TV thriller which goes through the motions but never really manages to do anything new to make it either gripping or memorable.